stefanvstein/testify/README.md

 `:new-classpath?` is a boolean for whether each test-comment should be evaluated in a new class-loader, so that locally defined types are omitted after each test comment.
 This is set for `eval-as-use` and `eval-all`.

-`:keep-ns-on-exception?` is set to prevent removing any tear-off name space on thrown exception.
+`:keep-ns-on-exception?` is set to prevent removing any temporary namespace on thrown exception.
 Can be used to investigate circumstances.

 `:use-target?` tells whether the target namespace should be referred as `use`.
 Set by default in `eval-as-use`.

-`:unique-ns` an optional function translating a namespace symbol to a symbol used for tear-off namespace.
+`:unique-ns` an optional function translating a namespace symbol to a symbol used for temporary namespace.
 Can be used to override default, as a predictive alternative.

 ## Influence